OpenEvalProject/evals/manuscripts/elife-51402/v4/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/51402/elife-51402-fig4-v4.jpg)

-**Figure 4.:** tau.decay(A1) Sample miniature IPSC (mIPSC) recordings obtained from representative SOD and WT MNs (holding membrane potential −70 mV).
+**Figure 4.:** (A1) Sample miniature IPSC (mIPSC) recordings obtained from representative SOD and WT MNs (holding membrane potential −70 mV).
 (A2) Cumulative frequency of inter-event interval (IEI) and mean values of mIPSCS revealed a small but significant reduction in frequency in SOD MNs (n = 19) compared with WT (n = 15) MNs.
 (A3) mIPSC peak amplitude was slightly smaller in SOD than in WT MNs (same layout as in A2).
-(A4) Mean tau was unchanged but mean risetau was significantly increased in SOD mIPSCs compared with WT mIPSCs.
-Inset traces (mean of 30 events) from representative experiments. (decayA5) Blocking the GlyR or GABAAR (black horizontal bars) reveals a tonic current.
+(A4) Mean taurise was unchanged but mean taudecay was significantly increased in SOD mIPSCs compared with WT mIPSCs.
+Inset traces (mean of 30 events) from representative experiments.
+(A5) Blocking the GlyR or GABAAR (black horizontal bars) reveals a tonic current.
 The distribution of pure GABAAR-mediated mIPSCs in WT (n = 5) and SOD (n = 3) MNs and pure GlyR-mediated mIPSCs in WT (n = 3) and SOD (n = 5) MNs is shown between the two traces.
-(A6) Tau of pure GlyR-mediated mIPSCs is significantly increased in SOD MNs (n = 3) compared to WT MNs (n = 5).
-Traces are mean of 53 events (WT) and 57 events (SOD) from representative experiments. (decayA7) Relaxation of pure GABAAR-mediated mIPSCs is significantly longer in SOD MNs (n = 3) compared to WT MNs (n = 5).
+(A6) Taudecay of pure GlyR-mediated mIPSCs is significantly increased in SOD MNs (n = 3) compared to WT MNs (n = 5).
+Traces are mean of 53 events (WT) and 57 events (SOD) from representative experiments.
+(A7) Relaxation of pure GABAAR-mediated mIPSCs is significantly longer in SOD MNs (n = 3) compared to WT MNs (n = 5).
 Traces are mean of 35 events (WT) and 35 events (SOD) from representative experiments.
 (A8) Mixed GlyR-GABAAR-mediated events from representative experiments.
 (B1) Samples of spontaneous IPSC (sIPSC) recordings from representative SOD and WT MNs.
 (B2) Cumulative frequency of IEI and mean values of sIPSCS revealed a slight frequency reduction in SOD MNs (n = 17) compared to WT MNs (n = 14).
 (B3) sIPSC peak amplitudes were similar in SOD and WT MNs.
-(B4) Mean tau was not significantly different in WT sIPSCs, but SOD sIPSCs exhibited a higher risetau.
-Inset traces (mean of 30 events) from representative experiments. (decayC1–C2) SOD eIPSCs (n = 6) displayed a higher tau than WT eIPSCs (n = 10). (decayD1–D2) Puff-evoked SOD GABAAR currents (n = 21) exhibited a higher tau than WT GABAdecayAR currents (n = 16).
+(B4) Mean taurise was not significantly different in WT sIPSCs, but SOD sIPSCs exhibited a higher taudecay.
+Inset traces (mean of 30 events) from representative experiments.
+(C1–C2) SOD eIPSCs (n = 6) displayed a higher taudecay than WT eIPSCs (n = 10).
+(D1–D2) Puff-evoked SOD GABAAR currents (n = 21) exhibited a higher taudecay than WT GABAAR currents (n = 16).
 Left traces in C1) and D1) are from representative SOD and WT eIPSCs and puff-evoked GABAAR currents. ****p<0.0001, ***p<0.001, **p<0.01, *p<0.05, ns non-significant, Mann Whitney test.

 The pharmacological dissection revealed that mIPSCs were ~50% pure glycine,~40% pure GABA, the remaining events ~ 10% being mixed (see Figure 4A6–A8).
 No difference was found between SOD MNs (48.43 ± 8.26% glycine, n = 5, N = 5; 39.65 ± 16.77% GABA, n = 3, N = 3) and WT MNs (51.46 ± 9.41% glycine, n = 3, N = 3; 41.79 ± 7.97% GABA, n = 5, N = 5) (p>0.05, Mann Whitney test).
 Interestingly, E17.5 SOD MNs, recorded at a holding potential of −70 mV with ECl set at ~0 mV displayed pure glycine and GABA mIPSCs with a longer relaxation than E17.5 WT animals from the same littermate.
 Taudecay of pure glycine mIPSCs was 13.35 ± 3.14 ms (n = 3, N = 3) in SOD MNs and 6.53 ± 0.44 ms in WT MNs (n = 5, N = 5) (p<0.05, Mann Whitney test) (Figure 4A6) whereas taurise were similar in both genotypes (1.24 ± 0.12 ms for SOD and 1.18 ± 0.07 ms for WT, p>0.05, Mann Whitney test).
 Taudecay of pure GABA mIPSCs was also larger in SOD MNs (24.69 ± 1.18 ms, n = 5, N = 5) compared to WT MNs (19.51 ± 0.56 ms, n = 3, N = 3) (p<0.05, Mann Whitney test) (Figure 4A7) whereas taurise were similar in both genotypes (3.02 ± 0.24 ms for SOD and 2.12 ± 0.52 ms for WT, p>0.05, Mann Whitney test).